How Scootable plans scooter-legal routes

 - orange (fast) is penalized heavily, so the router only uses it when there’s no calmer way;

-- grey (off-limits) is excluded entirely.
+- grey (outside Scootable’s safety rules) is excluded entirely.

 Distances and times are estimates from speed limits — not live traffic.